"Dynamical" interactions and gauge invariance: Introduction of the external field

-If such a local Lorentz transformation exists, the problem is solved.
-Therefore, in the following we make the attempt to find explicit realizations of the local Lorentz transformation $V_{\mu\nu}$.
-There is no way to construct the Lorentz transformation $V_{\mu\nu}$ in general.
-However, as first shown by Taub~\cite{Taub:1969zz}, in the case of a plane-wave field we obtain
+It is not easy to construct the Lorentz transformation $V_{\mu\nu}(A)$ in general.
+In a sequel of this paper we deal with this problem in detail.
+In order to show that such a solution exists, in the following we give an example for an explicit realization of the local Lorentz transformation $V_{\mu\nu}(A)$.
+As first shown by Taub~\cite{Taub:1969zz}, in the case of a plane-wave field we obtain

-where $q$ is the electric charge of the particle.
-The plane wave is characterized by its lightlike propagation vector $k_\mu$, $k^2=0$, and it polarization vector $a^\mu$ such that
+where $q$ is the electric charge of the particle.\footnote{Note that the plane-wave solution of the Dirac equation was found more than 70 years ago by Volkov~\cite{Wolkow:1935} and extended later on to a field of two beams of electromagnetic radiation~\cite{SenGupta:1967,Pardy:2005kv}.
+However, these approaches did not make use of the nonsingular transformation $\VV(A)$.} The plane wave is characterized by its lightlike propagation vector $k_\mu$, $k^2=0$, and its polarization vector $a^\mu$ such that

-The operator $k_P\equiv k_\mu P^\mu$ commutes with any other and has a special role in the theory.
+The operator $k_P\equiv k_\mu P^\mu$ commutes with any other operator and has a special role in the theory.
 For particles with nonzero mass one has $k_\mu P^\mu\ne 0$.
-Therefore, for the plane wave the inverse operator $1/k_P$ is well-defined for the plane-wave solution $\psi_P$ of the Klein--Gordon equation.
-In all other cases, $1/k_P$ is assumed to exist.
+Therefore, for the plane wave the operator $1/k_P$ is well defined for the plane-wave solution $\psi_P$ of the Klein--Gordon equation.
+In all other cases, $1/k_P$ is assumed to exist (for a further discussion see the Appendix).

-We write $A_\mu(\xi)=a_\mu f(\xi)$ where the variable $\xi=k_\mu x^\mu$ can be used in place of the proper time.
+We write $A_\mu(\xi)=a_\mu f(\xi)$, where the variable $\xi=k_\mu x^\mu$ can be used in place of the proper time.
 From Eq.~(\ref{eq2.5}) one obtains the conditions

 where we used $A'_\mu(\xi)=dA_\mu(\xi)/d\xi$, while the field

 satisfies

 It turns out that Eq.~(\ref{eq2.4}) can be written as